-Georgia is the Peach state with great places to ride like country roads, our open roads with the number of motorcycles cruising around.
-For motorcycle drivers in GA, riding is relaxing, adventurous and enjoyable way to get around.
+Georgia is the Peach State, with great places to ride, including country roads and open roads, where a number of motorcycles cruise around.
+For motorcycle drivers in GA, riding is a relaxing, adventurous, and enjoyable way to get around.
 However, the risks are real.

 American Development Communities, Inc.